FaserF/hassio-addons/apache2-minimal/DOCS.md

 ## 📂 Folder Usage

 - `/share`: Used to store your website files.
 The default location is `/share/htdocs`.
-This allows you to easily edit your website files from outside the add-on container.
+This allows you to easily edit your website files from outside the app container.
 - `/ssl`: Used for SSL certificates (`certfile` and `keyfile`).
 Required if `ssl: true` is enabled.
-- `/data`: Used internally by the add-on for persistent storage.
+- `/data`: Used internally by the app for persistent storage.

 ## Support